Epic Records: 1980s–2010

-Epic was arguably the most successful label of the 1980s and its 1980s and 1990s mainstream success were fueled by its signing and releasing of albums by notable acts such as Michael Jackson, Culture Club, the Miami Sound Machine and Gloria Estefan, Wham! and George Michael, Adam Ant, Living Colour, Incubus, Dead or Alive, Europe, Cyndi Lauper, Teena Marie, Ozzy Osbourne, Korn, Pearl Jam, Sade, Luther Vandross, the Indigo Girls, Stevie Ray Vaughan, Rage Against the Machine, Céline Dion, Ginuwine, and Oasis, among many others.
-Michael Jackson's Thriller album, released by Epic, is the best-selling album of all time.
-Another one of the label's many successes came via George Michael's debut solo album Faith which is estimated to have sold 25 million copies worldwide.
+In 1983, John Hammond Sr. signed Stevie Ray Vaughan to Epic Records.

-Epic Soundtrax was founded in 1992.
-It was central to Epic's 1990s success, with 11 releases cumulatively selling more than 40 million records over a three-year period.
+Epic Soundtrax was founded as a film soundtrack label in 1992.
+It was central to Epic's 1990s success, with 11 soundtrack releases cumulatively selling more than 40 million records over a three-year period.
 Notable releases included soundtrack albums for Honeymoon in Vegas, Singles, Sleepless in Seattle, Forrest Gump, Philadelphia, and Judgment Night.

-In 1999, Jennifer Lopez released her debut album, On the 6, as part of WORK Group which was a critical and commercial success going on to sell over 8 million copies worldwide.
-Lopez's sophomore album J.Lo, experienced similar success in which over 8 million copies were sold worldwide in 2001, gaining multi-platinum status under Epic Records.
-With this album, Lopez became the first female solo artist under the record company to reach the number one spot on the Billboard 200.
+In 1999, Jennifer Lopez released her debut album On the 6 (as part of WORK Group), which was a critical and commercial success, going-on to sell over 8 million copies worldwide.
+Lopez's sophomore album, J.Lo (2001), experienced similar—if not greater—success, initially selling over 8 million copies worldwide, and gaining multi-platinum status under Epic Records.
+The record spawned several international and domestic hits, including "Love Don't Cost a Thing", "I'm Real", "Play", and "Ain't it Funny".
+With her second album, Lopez became the first female solo artist, under the record company, to reach the number one spot on the Billboard 200.
 The 2002 remix album J TO THA L-O!
-The Remixes, which served as a follow up to Lopez's sophomore effort, was the first remix album to debut at number one on the Billboard 200, and became the fourth best selling remix album of all time, behind Michael Jackson (fellow Epic Records artist), Madonna and The Beatles.
-What's more is, in the second week at number one for the remix album, Lopez's remix single Ain't It Funny (Murder Remix), was also number one, making Lopez the only artist in history to have a number one remix album and single in the same week.
-Lopez's third studio album, released in late 2002 which was also a success, This is me...
-Then, sold 6 million copies worldwide and peaked at the second spot of the Billboard 200.
+The Remixes, which served as a follow-up to Lopez's sophomore effort, was the first remix album to debut at number one on the Billboard 200, and became the fourth best selling remix album of all time, behind albums by fellow Epic artist Michael Jackson, Madonna and the Beatles.
+Furthermore, in the second week at number-one for the remix album, Lopez's remixed single Ain't It Funny (Murder Remix) (with Ja Rule), was also number one, making Lopez the only artist in history to have a number one remix album and single in the same week.
+Lopez's third studio album, released in late 2002, was also a success, titled This is me...
+Then; the record sold 6 million copies worldwide and peaked at the second spot of the Billboard 200.
 Lopez's first full-length Spanish debut, Como Ama Una Mujer, became the first Spanish-language debut album to enter the top 10 of the Billboard 200, and has sold 1 million copies worldwide.
-This was Lopez's final studio album under Epic Records before her move to Island Def Jam and Capitol, until she released her first greatest hits compilation, Dance Again...
+This was Lopez's final studio album under Epic Records before her move to Island Def Jam and Capitol Records; she released her first greatest hits compilation, Dance Again...
 The Hits, gaining critical success.